 |パクパク期||2 to 1||1 to 1|

 There are different ways to make this and it’s especially easy if you have a rice cooker that already has an おかゆ mode.
 Mine did not so I simply soaked the uncooked rice in water for 30 minutes before turning on the rice cooker.
-You can also cook the rice as you usually do for yourself and then cook it in a pot on the stove afterwards with the appropriate amount of water on low heat for about twenty minutes.
-Turn off the heat, put a lid on the pot and then let it sit for ten more minutes. 米がゆ for babies that are in the 初期 stage should be blended or strained.
+You can also cook the rice as you usually do for yourself and then cook it in a pot on the stove afterward with the appropriate amount of water on low heat for about twenty minutes.
+Turn off the heat, put a lid on the pot, and then let it sit for ten more minutes. 米がゆ for babies that are in the 初期 stage should be blended or strained.
 If you decide to freeze your 米がゆ and it seems chunky or dry after you warm it up, just add a bit of hot water and stir before giving it to your baby.

 To save time, I prepare batches of baby food and then freeze it.
-Afterwards, all I need to do is pop a cube in a microwave-safe bowl and heat it up.
+Afterward, all I need to do is pop a cube in a microwave-safe bowl and heat it up.
 Easy-peasy.
 Frozen baby food will also last for about three months, which makes life a lot easier.

 I tried freezing purees using a normal ice cube tray at first as well as one specifically made for freezing baby food from the 100 yen store but it was a struggle involving lots of banging to get the cubes out.
 This is why I decided to invest in two different baby food freezer trays, リッチェル Richell 調理用品 わけわけフリージング ブロックトレー and Edison mama 使う分だけ簡単に取り出せる, partially to see which one would be easier to use and also because they came in different sizes (25 ml and 15 ml, respectively).
 Both were pretty easy to use and the frozen baby food cube popped out with ease.